nyaruka/courier/README.md

 to help accomplish that.

-Courier is currently used to power [RapidPro](https://rapidpro.io) and [TextIt](https://textit.in) but the backend is pluggable, so you can add your own backend for your project.
+Courier is currently used to power [RapidPro](https://rapidpro.io) and [TextIt](https://textit.in) but the backend is pluggable, so you can add your own backend to read and write messages.

 # Deploying